 elect on earth is mixed up with that which is not the church; indeed, the greater part of the church is nowise holding the church position, but is to be found even where the falling away of Christendom is preparing, while Christendom is every day becoming more worthy of the judgments of God.
 The Christian society as a body, acting by the joints of supply, does no longer exist as it did exist; it has ceased to work; its unity has ceased to be visible on earth.
 Mr. Rochat contents himself with churches; but where is the aggregate of the elect in a manifested unity?
-And of all he can produce of these churches, where is the common action of the joints of the body in the aggregate of the elect&#8212;in the church?
-As to that state of things, the result of an evil which had made progress enough in the days of the apostle, for him to call those days &#8220;the last hour,&#8221; for him to tell the faithful that there were many antichrists, I leave to our brother to characterise such a state of things by the name he may prefer.
-Does he deny that the church&#8212;the aggregate of the elect on earth&#8212;did constitute a society, whose members formed part of a body, which was working in its unity on earth&#8212;manifested unity?
+And of all he can produce of these churches, where is the common action of the joints of the body in the aggregate of the elect -- in the church?
+As to that state of things, the result of an evil which had made progress enough in the days of the apostle, for him to call those days "the last hour",? for him to tell the faithful that there were many antichrists, I leave to our brother to characterise such a state of things by the name he may prefer.
+Does he deny that the church -- the aggregate of the elect on earth -- did constitute a society, whose members formed part of a body, which was working in its unity on earth -- manifested unity?
 If he does not deny it, where is that unity now?
 Where is that unity of working in the aggregate of the elect?
 Was there not in the days of the apostles a constituted body, which contained all the elect which were manifested on earth?
-I ask the question, where is it to be found now?|| I do not attach myself to the *word* &#8220;society&#8221; &#8212;it is an expression of Mr. Rochat; but die *thing* is most important, as may be seen in @John 17.
+I ask the question, where is it to be found now?¦

+¦I do not attach myself to the *word* "society" -- it is an expression of Mr. Rochat; but the *thing* is most important, as may be seen in @John 17.
 The Lord prays that those who believe may be one, that the world may believe.
 The inhabitants of the Canton de Vaud form a Society, because, being all born Vaudois (though there be different parishes), they are all attached to a common centre; they possess common rights; they have charges filled by men who work for the common interests of the country.
 They are all Vaudois.
 That unity is felt and known, although it might be difficult to present in a visible way the bond which unites one Vaudois to another Vaudois.
-Thus it was in the church at the beginning; all were Christians, born again, fellow-citizens of a heavenly country*;* there were charges by functions, which had their sphere of activity in the whole body, namely, apostles, prophets, teachers..
+Thus it was in the church at the beginning; all were Christians, born again, fellow-citizens of a heavenly country; there were charges by functions, which had their sphere of activity in the whole body, namely, apostles, prophets, teachers.
 Though there were churches, as in the Canton de Vaud there are parishes, Christians formed a society, as the Vaudois form one, because there was internal unity, manifested, maintained, and developed by charges.
-There were local charges; but there were also charges and gifts which were for the whole body (as the Council of State in the Canton de Vaud)*;* and the apostles, die prophets, etc., did not any more belong to a local church, than the Council of State in die Canton de Vaud belongs to a particular parish.
+There were local charges; but there were also charges and gifts which were for the whole body (as the Council of State in the Canton de Vaud); and the apostles, the prophets, etc., did not any more belong to a local church, than the Council of State in the Canton de Vaud belongs to a particular parish.

-{pb 250}
+{250}